sayanta01/JS/notes/fullstackopen/03-programming-server-node-express/03-mongo.md

 <!--   If nothing matches, it returns null -->
 <!--   Use when you only want one document -->
 <!--   You can access the result directly without looping -->
-- The reason for using Mongo as the database is its lower complexity compared to a relational database Document databases differ from relational databases in how they organize data as well as in the query languages they support
-  Document databases are usually categorized under the NoSQL umbrella term

 # Schema: Tells Mongoose how the note objects are to be stored in the database
 https://mongoosejs.com/docs/ - schemas, models, documents, queries 📕